-Sensory integration, that is the work of senses
+Sensory integration that is the work of the senses

 The brain does not act alone.
-It receives stimuli from the outside world through various senses: sight, hearing, smell, taste, vestibular as well as proprioceptive and interoceptive systems.
-What is important is the fact that those senses do not function standalone but rather complement one another.
+It receives stimuli from the outside world through various senses: sight, sound, smell, taste, vestibular as well as proprioceptive and interoceptive systems.
+What is important is the fact that those senses do not function as standalone, but rather complement one another.
 For example, the vestibular system helps maintain balance but it also often (especially while walking on the curb or climbing a flight of stairs) relies on the support from the sense of sight.

 The three relatively less-known senses include the vestibular, proprioceptive and interoceptive systems.

 Vestibular system - sense of balance

 The vestibular system consists of two types of receptors located in the inner ear.
 It is responsible for movement and fluidity of movement of the eyes, the head and the whole body.
 It allows us to determine the direction, tilt of both body and head as well as coordinate movement and balancing the body.